benr0th/UUR-Ultimate-Uma-Reroller/README.md

 - Track stats (number of SSRs, number of rerolls done, etc.)
 - Refactor the code so it's actually good

+## Known Issues
+- If a connection error popup occurs in the game, the script will be unable to continue and needs to be manually restarted.

 ## FAQ

 - **Q: Why does the script not work?**